franko108/wpclone/README.md

 Script that can clone worpdress from one domain to another on the same server.
 If cloning from another server, run script from destination server.
 However, if you may have to tweak the path of source wp if it is coming from another server.
 Basicaly, one can change on the line 25: `source_dir` and put data from another server.
-Good for massive cloning or you're just sick of those wordpress cloning.
+Good for massive cloning or you're just sick of the wordpress cloning.

 Script will: